Publication Costs

 Yes, and it can save money.
 Funeral homes often charge for writing obituaries ($100-$300).
 Writing it yourself is more personal and ensures accuracy.
 Most newspapers accept submissions directly, though some require it to come through a funeral home.

 Standard obituaries are 150-300 words (basic facts and brief life summary).
 Feature obituaries can be 500-1,000+ words.
-For newspapers, shorter is cheaper.
-Online platforms allow unlimited length.
-Balance detail with cost when deciding length.
+For newspapers, shorter is cheaper because most papers charge by the line, word, or column inch.
+Online platforms usually allow unlimited length, so balance the detail you want against the per-line newspaper cost.

 Estimates Only